-This information sheet details information about legal services in Victoria as at November 2017.
+This information sheet details information about legal services in Victoria as of 29 September 2020 .

 Can I speak to a lawyer?

-Youthlaw gives legal advice and information to people under 25 years age.
+Youthlaw gives free legal advice and information to people under 25 years age.

 Other legal services

 This service is for Aboriginal or Torres Strait Islander people.

 You can get legal help about most areas of the law.

 Legal Help is a public telephone service for all Victorians.
 They can be a good first point for legal info & where to go to get help.
 If you are eligible they will refer you internally to their lawyers or to a duty lawyer at court .